larq/compute-engine/docs/quickstart_android.md

-NOTE: we recommend using the docker volume as described in the [LCE build guide](https://docs.larq.dev/compute-engine/build) to be able to easily transfer files in-between the container and host machine.
+NOTE: we recommend using the docker volume as described in the [LCE build guide](https://docs.larq.dev/compute-engine/build) to be able to easily transfer files in-between the container and the host machine.

 #### Install prerequisites